Read our marketer’s guide to brand awareness and see how you – like Coke – can use the power of recognition to inspire sales.

 Brands that have high awareness among consumers tend to outperform those that don’t.
 However, it’s not just how much brand awareness that counts.
 It’s where the focus lies.
 Companies should concentrate their brand awareness efforts on the target audiences that really matter – those who are likely to buy their products or use their services.

 Even so, brand awareness is not quite that simple.
 For example, you might assume that a baby clothing brand has no need for awareness among consumers who don’t have children.
 True, this is not the primary target audience, however, people with no children still buy baby gifts.
 And people who have no interest in babies at the moment may eventually have families of their own, or nephews and nieces!
-When considering brand awareness, it pays to think outside of the box, beyond the immediate target audience, and also consider the long term effects of building brand awareness for future customers.
+When considering brand awareness, it pays to think outside of the box, beyond the immediate target audience, and also consider the long-term effects of building brand awareness for future customers.

-How does brand awareness boost sales?
+How does brand awareness increase sales?

 You’ve decided to buy a pair of sneakers.
 Quick!
 What are the first brands that pop into your mind?